ArtHitParade

 The Soviets were now ready to send the first cosmonaut in space.
 Becoming cautious, they made a last rehearsal on March 25, 1961, with the dog Zvezdochka aboard Sputnik 10.
 The success of this mission provided the green light for the flight of Gagarin on April 12, 1961.

 Half a century has passed since that historic flight.
-On April 12 in New York, Sotheby's will sell the Vostok 3KA-2 capsule used for the Sputnik 10 mission.
+On April 12, 2011, Sotheby's sold for $ 2.9M the Vostok 3KA-2 capsule used for the Sputnik 10 mission.
 This prestigious carcass was emptied for a long time of its equipment.
-It is illustrated on the press release shared by Artdaily.

 It is identical to Gagarin's capsule, and unique of its kind on the market.
 Its price is hard to predict.
 The auction house announces a very opened range of estimates: between 2 and 10 million dollars.